Frequently Asked Questions

 How much are courses and studies?

 Courses are sold a la carte (individually).
-All of the tuition information can be found on the individual course pages.
-If you click on a course page and then cursor down, you’ll find a group of gray boxes with schedule, tuition, etc. In general classes are $275 for one semester and $550 for full-year with math classes being a bit more.
+Tuition information can be found on the individual course pages.
+If you click on a course page and then cursor down, you’ll find a group of gray boxes with schedule, tuition, etc. In general, classes are $225 for one semester courses and $450 for full-year upper elementary courses; junior high and high school courses are typically $275 for one semester and $550.
+Full-year math courses which meet twice per week are $600.
 Independent studies are $325 or $350 depending on content and customization.

 The next question details how to pay and what percentages to pay when.

 What are the financial arrangements for classes and studies?